Garden Waste Collection (Green Bin)

 I have an assisted waste collection, will my green bin be collected in the same way?

 Yes.
-If you have an assisted waste collection, the garden collections will be treated in the same way as your food, refuse and recycling collections.
+If you have an assisted waste collection, your garden waste will be collected from the same agreed collection point as your household waste and recycling.

 Can I put food waste in my garden waste bin?